 Heritage Hills was originally named Sahalee Hills and had to be changed to Heritage Hills because the Sahalee community wanted to keep their exclusive identity as an exclusive golf course.

-When the four Heritage Hills Pioneer Families moved into Heritage Hills, the street lights were present, but not activated.
-The developer did not want to activate lights to keep costs down, since Quadrant was paying all the bills; and the second, we were missing a clause in the CC&Rs - allowing the street electric bill to be paid!
+When the four Heritage Hills Pioneer Families moved into Heritage Hills, street lights were present, but not activated for two reasons.
+The developer did not want to activate street lights to keep costs down as Quadrant was paying all the bills and The CC&Rs were missing a clause in the CC&Rs allowing the street electric bill to be paid.

-There were no street lights or stop lights from Heritage Hills to the Bear Creek Shopping Center.
-Driving at night was dark because everything beyond the few curbed cul de sacs was fir trees, scotch pine, ferns - forest.
-Sahalee was 2/3 built out and still had land set aside for a pool and tennis courts - the golfing faction beat out the pool/tennis court faction and no pool or tennis courts were ever allowed to be built.
+In 1980 there were no street lights or stop lights from Heritage Hills all the way to the Bear Creek Shopping Center.
+Driving at night was dark because everything beyond the few curbed cul de sacs was forests of fir trees, scotch pines, Douglas firs and ferns.
+The Sahalee subdivision was 2/3 built out and still had land set aside for a pool and tennis courts - the golfing faction beat out the pool/tennis court faction and no pool or tennis courts were ever allowed to be built.
 There were some houses in Inglewood off of NE 14th, and some off of NE Inglewood Road.
 Heading south on 228th Avenue SE, there were a couple of developments and the Lutheran Bible Institute and the Recovery Center - nothing else.
 Sahalee Way and 228th Avenue were two-lane country roads with no shoulders.
-Sahalee Way, 228th Avenue NE, and Redmond - Fall City Road had no shoulders and few nifty neighborhoods with names and lights at their entries.
+Sahalee Way, 228th Avenue NE, and Redmond - Fall City Road had no shoulders and only a few nifty neighborhoods with names and lights at their entries.
 Sahalee was the only neighborhood between Heritage Hills and Redmond.